GLOBAL MARKETS-Bond yields sink as markets eye central bank action

 * Global stocks rise for fourth day

-* Bonds outpace stocks in first half of 2016 (Updates to U.S. market close)
+* Bonds outpace stocks in first half of 2016 (Updates market activity, adds quote)

 By Edward Krudy